November 20, 2020

 Smart Prosperity Institute, in collaboration with L’Institut EDDEC, undertook an effort to catalogue the strategies and practices supporting the transition to a circular economy for seven key sectors in the Canadian economy.
 This series aims to provide a starting point in the journey towards a circular economy and draws on real-world examples from around the globe and in Canada.
 The results of this research are being released in a seven-part series entitled Circular Economy Global Sector Best Practices.
 The series found examples of a wide range of practices that already incorporate circular economy principles, whether or not these practices are explicitly identified as circular or part of a broader greening strategy.

-The first chapter of the series reviews circular strategies and practices in the minerals and metals sector, a sector that can have important environmental impacts.
+Part 1 of the series reviews circular strategies and practices in the minerals and metals sector, a sector that can have important environmental impacts.
 Since much of the early strategic thinking around the circular economy has been done from the perspective of resource importing countries, traditional circular economy models tend to minimize the role of mining.
 However, given that global populations are expected to reach 9 billion by 2030, and there is a growing reliance on clean technologies, the demand for minerals and metals is expected to increase exponentially .
 As a result, the role that this sector will continue to play in meeting future material demand can no longer be ignored.

 Today, companies in the mining sector are investing in the research and implementation of circular solutions to decrease the environmental footprint of their operations.
 These investments are being made to help address the sector’s greatest challenges, such as increasing efficiency, providing cleaner inputs, and reducing mining waste.
 For example, one circular practice currently being employed in the mining sector is the use of innovative technologies to enhance the efficiency of extraction.
 Efficient extraction involves a more complete extraction of the mine site, extending the life of mining operations, and increasing the range of mineral recovery on-site .
 Not only does this reduce the need to open new greenfield mines, but it provides more opportunities for economic return and material security.